 - internal European Commission experts for the eligibility check and pre-selection

 - external high-level experts for final selection

 How to apply

-Participants can apply for the contest online.
+Participants can apply for the contest online via the Funding and Tenders Portal.
 The full details are explained in the following documents.

 For more information, please contact us: firstname.lastname@example.org